tommybobbins/PiThermostat/README.md

      Temp=20.0

-Note that django-happenings has supplanted Google Calendar as the default.
+Note that Django-Schedule has supplanted Google Calendar as the default.
 Uncomment line 88 if you wish to use Google Calendar.

 Installation of redis
 =====================